spacetelescope/PASTIS/README.md

 - local aberration = piston
 - calibration aberration per segment to generate the PASTIS matrix with: 1 nm

-If you want to change any of these, please refer to the section about the section about the [configfile](#configuration-file).
+If you want to change any of these, please refer to the section about the [configfile](#configuration-file).

 ## Requirements

 ### Conda environment
-We provide an `environement.yml` file that can be taken advantage of with conda package management system.
+We provide an `environement.yml` file that can be taken advantage of with the conda package management system.
 By creating a conda environment from this file, you will be set up to run all the code in this package.
 The only other thing you will need is to install `hcipy` correctly, see below.